Diamondbacks' Alek Thomas: Sitting against lefty

-Lourdes Gurriel, Corbin Carroll and Tommy Pham will start across the outfield for the Diamondbacks as they face off against left-hander Brandon Williamson.
-Thomas has slashed just .100/.129/.167 in 62 plate appearances off southpaws this year.
+Lourdes Gurriel, Corbin Carroll and Tommy Pham will start across the outfield for the Diamondbacks as they take on left-hander Clayton Kershaw.
+Thomas has slashed .098/.127/.164 in 63 plate appearances versus lefties this year.

 More News